Kyniska/core/README.md

 Strings: representing dominant loyalties of individuals (bloodline, country-of-origin, native language, etc), feedback for accountability (leader is guilty of...)

 Bools:
+- receipt of feedback
--receipt of feedback
+- presence of witness during sharing of feedback
--presence of witness during sharing of feedback -agreement to align with principles for organizing behavior (laws)
+- agreement to align with principles for organizing behavior (laws)

 Arrays: holding members of groups and characteristics referencing loyalities sequenced by dominance.